IvoBlok/CSE_FGO/README.md

 TODO
 =========
+ - the spawningRadius seems to matter quite a bit for how many DMC candidates get generated; for larger N (20+), with standard (/small) spawningRadius, the first local optimization often results in a quite shit cluster (E >> 0).
+DMC then only manages to create maybe 2-5 clusters, with also pretty shit E. local real optimization then suddenly optimizes those from say E=100, to E=-30; an absurd improvement relative to its behaviour for smaller N, where it causes an improvement in the range [0, 4] with in most cases it being closer to 0.
+ - Investigate the lower success percentage compared to the paper results
  - localDiscreteFrozenOptimization can probably be sped up further; only the freeAtom moves around; so getAtomEnergy() could keep the same neighbour points data loaded, only updating the broadcasted freeAtom
- - Investigate the lower success percentage compared to the paper results
  - rewrite gradient calculation using SIMD instructions?
  - Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
 Fix center of mass.
 Look into preconditioning for this problem
  - check basic interpolation methods for discrete Energy calculation; the smaller lookup (and potentially higher cache hit rate) might be worth it for some basic interpolation methods